-We offer two similar documents for shops where the tenant does not live at the property as well.
-Use Commercial property lease: retail unit or shop if the shop does not share services or facilities with other neighbouring shops owned by the same landlord, or Commercial property lease: shop or retail unit in parade if you require a provision for service charge recovery.
+We offer two similar documents for shops where the tenant does not live at the property.
+Use our stand-alone retail unit lease if the shop does not share services or facilities with other neighbouring shops owned by the same landlord, or our lease for a retail unit in a parade if you require a provision for service charge recovery.

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.

-The key features of this shop lease can be summarised as:
+The key features of this lease can be summarised as:

-- residential space attached to the commercial unit is let to the same tenant
+- the residential space attached to the commercial unit is let to the same tenant

 - service charge provision